 Of course your boss can come to you at any time for any reason, but when you seek out your boss keep the reason in mind so you have a better chance of leaving the conversation satisfied.

-Tip #3: Be Direct and to the Point
+Be Direct and to the Point With Your Boss

 Most people talk too long ‘setting the stage’ before they get to their point and then get frustrated when their boss cuts them off.
 Lead with the punch line!
 Here are some great examples that tie Tips 1, 2, and 3 together: